 environmental cleanups.
 Ellen and I also participated in a "seining the

-bay" activity recently.
-And we also enjoy taking our dog Sophie out for
+bay" activity.
+And we also took our dog Sophie out for

 long hikes in some of the wonderful parks in the area, including Allaire Park